6AutumnLeaves/6AutumnLeaves/README.md

 <h1>👋 Hey there!</h1>
-My name is Justus Cole.
+My name is Justus Bartman.
 I'm a front-end developer focused on becoming the best developer I can be.

 <br>Right now, my focus is finishing The Odin Project and getting my Bachelor's of Computer Science through WGU.